As the U.S. population ages and people stay healthy and active longer, communities must adapt.

 The AARP Network of Age-Friendly Communities is an affiliate of the World Health Organization’s Age-Friendly Cities and Communities Program, an international effort launched in 2006 to help cities prepare for rapid population aging and the parallel trend of urbanization.
 The program has participating communities in more than 20 nations, as well as 10 affiliates representing more than 1,000 communities.

-In the U.S., more than 20 communities representing more than a dozen states are enrolled in the AARP Network of Age-Friendly Communities.
-(See the current Member List.)
+In the U.S., more than three dozen communities representing more than a dozen states are enrolled in the AARP Network of Age-Friendly Communities.
+(Check out The Member List.)